Skip to content

 How leverage and margin relate, with worked numbers

-For a USD account opening 1 standard Lot size of EUR/USD at 1.0850 with 1:30 leverage (the ESMA cap for major FX in the EU and UK):
+For a USD account opening 1 standard Lot size of EUR/USD at 1.0850 with 1:100 leverage:

 Account currency